This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 Using CSS positioning, decorated characters, such as

 can be constructed, but won’t look good in most browsers.
 They are also font-dependent.
-I recommend that you avoid them.
+I recommend avoiding them.

 SGML